 Hitting the search button takes you to a cool little loading screen with a map as the background and tiny little airplane flying from the departing airport to the destination.
 I don’t think it’s necessary but it’s a cool little touch.

 Their booking system is similar but slightly different than Skyscanner.
 Jetradar doesn’t handle any transactions.
 It doesn’t act as a middleman between the customer and agency.
 It only presents users with all the available flights online.
 They collaborate with around 200 online agencies allowing you to book over 1,040 airlines.
-You can pretty much find any flights for any destination.
+You can pretty much find any flights to any destination.

 Jetradar a flight search only app and it does that function very well.